Global Call to Action Against Poverty: Mobilisation dates

 A month of mobilization was launched on 16 September 2005 (to coincide with the annual meetings of the IMF and World Bank) which will build up to a climax on White Band Day 4 on the 17 October (International Day for the Eradication of Poverty).
 During the month, countries around the world undertook an array of actions, culminating in the global white band day.
 The white band remains the campaign's symbol and expression of solidarity against poverty.

-During 2007 national campaigns and coalitions mobilized on key national dates as well as the international white band day.
+During 2007, national campaigns and coalitions were activated on significant national dates, including the international white band day.

 From 1 September – 20 October 2008, concerned citizens in over 100 countries will unite again for 50 Global Days of Action Against Poverty, united by the symbol of the white band.
 They will be calling for governments to eradicate poverty, dramatically lessen inequality, and achieve the Millennium Development Goals.

 The main body of the UK programme for the 50 Global Days of Action currently features 23 events, with over 50 NGOs and civil society organisations involved to date.
-It includes opportunities to influence major international meetings, lobbying at party conferences, an activist training forum, a stunt, public meetings and a major demonstration against child poverty in the UK.
+It includes opportunities to influence major international meetings, lobbying at party conferences, an activist training forum, a stunt, public meetings, and a major demonstration against child poverty in the UK.

 'Stand UP' Against Poverty

-GCAP together with the UN-Millennium Campaign jointly set a Guinness World Record for the most people to ever to simultaneously 'Stand Up' against poverty within a 24-hour period.
+GCAP together with the UN-Millennium Campaign jointly set a Guinness World Record for the most people ever to simultaneously 'Stand Up' against poverty within a 24-hour period.
 The initiative was held as a part of GCAP's Month of Mobilization and the release of the record numbers was set to coincide with the last day of the Month, The International Day for the Eradication of Poverty.